JoshOrndorff/substrate-crash-course/README.md

 # Substrate Crash Course

-This Crash Course is designed to teach the most important and useful aspects of developing with Substrate, Parity's framework for rapid blockchain development.
-It presents the material in a structured manner to get developers productive quickly and to avoid the cost of finding relevant documentation and tutorials.
-In references existing documentation and tutorials along the way.
+This Crash Course is designed to teach the most useful aspects of developing with Substrate, Parity's framework for rapid blockchain development.
+It presents the material in a structured manner to get developers productive quickly and to avoid the cost of searching all documentation and tutorials before beginning to code.
+It references existing documentation and tutorials along the way.
 This course is not designed to teach everything there is to know about Substrate, but to get developers to a point where they can navigate the more detailed documentation on their own.

 ## Target Personas